apache/ratis/ratis-docs/src/site/markdown/concept/index-v2.md

 the snapshot data is loaded replacing any existing state, and the state machine resumes normal operation by replaying any log entries that occurred after the snapshot.

-Your state machine's `initialize` method is responsible for loading snapshots during startup by loading the latest snapshot if available, with the Raft layer replaying any log entries after the snapshot.
+Your state machine's `reinitialize` method is responsible for loading snapshots during startup by loading the latest snapshot if available, with the Raft layer replaying any log entries after the snapshot.